Graphical modelling of multivariate time series: Abstract

-for all disjoints subsets $A$, $B$, $C$, and $D$ of $V$ \citep{pearlpaz87}.
-A sufficient condition for this intersection property is that the joint distribution of $Y_V$ is absolutely continuous with respect to some product measure and has a positive and continuous density \citep[e.g.,][Prop.~3.1]{SL96}.
-The following result establishes similar conditions for the time series case.
+In the case of random vectors $Y_V$, a commonly used sufficient condition for the intersection property and thus for conditional measurable separability is that the joint distribution of $Y_V$ is absolutely continuous with respect to some product measure and has a positive and continuous density \citep[e.g.,][Prop.~3.1]{SL96}.
+The following result establishes a similar condition in terms of conditional distributions for the time series case; it requires an additional regularity condition on partial tail-$\sigma$-algebras \citep{fm82,fmr90}.